ChrisWhealy/DistributedSystemNotes/Lecture 12.md

 This is a relatively new strategy that was first published by Robbert van Renesse and Fred Schneider in a 2004 paper called ["Chain Replication for Supporting High Throughput And Availability"](./papers/chain_replication.pdf)

-***Q:***&nbsp;&nbsp; But the response time experienced by the client will now be the ***sum*** of the times taken for each process to complete the write and propagate the request through to the next link in the chain.
+***Q:***&nbsp;&nbsp; But how can this be faster?
+The response time experienced by the client will now be the ***sum*** of the times taken for each process to complete the write and propagate the request through to the next link in the chain.
 How can this then be described as *High Throughput*?

 ***A:***&nbsp;&nbsp; Well, to answer this question, we must first define what we mean by "Throughput".

-> Throughput: The number of operations a system can perform per unit of time
+> **Throughput**: The number of operations a system can perform per unit of time

-The answer to this question also depends on the ratio of reads and writes we expect our system to have to handle.
+The answer to this question also depends on the ratio of reads and writes we expect our system to handle.
 For systems the perform mostly writes, then Primary Backup Replication will probably achieve higher throughput, but for systems that perform mostly reads, Chain Replication will probably achieve higher throughput.

 ### Chain Replication: Drawbacks